Scattering variability detected from the circumsource medium of FRB 20190520B: Introduction

 FRB 20190520B also shows evidence of significant scattering, observed as both pulse broadening with a corresponding temporal delay $\tau$ (aka the scattering time), and scintillation with a corresponding frequency bandwidth $\Delta \nu_{\rm d}$.
 In \cite{ocker2022}, hereafter \citetalias{ocker2022}, we measured a mean scattering time $\bar{\tau}(1.41\ {\rm GHz}) = 10.9\pm1.5$ ms ($9.5\pm1.3$ ms at 1.45 GHz) and a mean scintillation bandwidth $\Delta \bar{\nu}_{\rm d}(1.41\ {\rm GHz})=0.21\pm0.01$ MHz ($0.23\pm0.01$ MHz at 1.45 GHz) for this source.
 Attributing $\bar{\tau}$ to the host galaxy and $\Delta \bar{\nu}_{\rm d}$ to the Milky Way constrained the mean scattering from the host galaxy to within 100 pc of the source.\\ In this work we examine individual bursts from FRB 20190520B to characterize scattering variations near the FRB source.
 Unlike Galactic pulsar scattering, which even for the Crab pulsar varies slowly (longer than days to weeks; \citealt{mckee2018}), we find that the scattering time can vary significantly between bursts, indicating the presence of plasma inhomogeneities likely on sub-astronomical unit (au) scales within the circumsource medium (CSM).
 Section~\ref{sec:methods} describes the methods used to analyze burst spectra and constrain scattering.
-Results are presented in Section~\ref{sec:results} and implications for the CSM and other FRB sources are discussed in Section~\ref{sec:discussion}.
+Results are presented in Section~\ref{sec:results} {and compared to other observations of the source in Section~\ref{sec:comparison}.
+Section~\ref{appendix:patches} explores a possible model for the plasma inhomogeneities that give rise to the scattering variations.
+Implications for the CSM and other FRB sources are discussed further in Section~\ref{sec:discussion}.}